Ahmad-Mtr/K/README.md

 </details>

 ### Installation
+>[!WARNING]
+> If for some reason want to clone this repo... just don't, it's a waste of time.

 ```bash
 git clone https://github.com/Ahmad-Mtr/K.git x_clone # All dependecies use x_clone as the root address, and I'm lazy enough to change it.